The following are a few ways which you can support yourself in connecting with your emotions and feelings.

 Once you have identified the feeling you might ask yourself:

-Does it seem to have a shape, a colour or a particular texture?
+Does it have a particular texture?

-Allow the feeling or emotion to just BE
+Allow the feeling or emotion to just BE in your body

 Breathe into it with some deep breaths